Guide

 PeriodsNumber of time periods to plan across (1-12)

-Demand growthPercentage increase in demand each period (-20% to +50%)
+Demand growthDefault percentage increase in minimum-throughput demand each period (-20% to +50%)

 Ramp ratesMaximum percentage a flow path can increase between periods